Bipolar disorder facts revealed!

 63. Compliance is key.
 A relationship with someone who has bipolar disorder is much more “do-able” if they are taking their meds and participating in therapy.

-64. Who cares for the carer?
-Make sure there is support there for the carer as well as the patient in case of a relapse into mania or depression.
+64. Who cares for the caretaker?
+Make sure there is support for the caretaker as well as the patient in case of a relapse into mania or depression.

 More bipolar disorder facts from Bipolar-Lives.com